-12. Complete non-projective algebraic surfaces
+12. Appendix: Complete non-projective algebraic surfaces

 In this section, we construct some examples of complete non-projective log canonical algebraic surfaces.
-As was mentioned before, this section is based on a joint work with Kento Fujita.
 From Example 12.1 to Example 12.5, we will work over \mathbb{C} , the complex number field.